 When composing the soundtrack for Marvel’s Spider-Man, John Paesano has proven to be an excellent choice by the creative team.
 Having already written the soundtrack for Markus in Detroit: Become Human, he succeeds in capturing both the emotional highs and lows that Peter, his allies, and enemies experience throughout their collective journeys.
 The voice acting and environmental sounds you hear while traversing through the city or throwing nearby objects at rivals is also spot on and pulls you deeper into each setting.

 Marvel’s Spider-Man took me roughly 18-20 hours to complete the story mode on the standard difficulty setting.
 This time will vary for those who decide to play on the most comfortable difficulty setting (friendly) or hardest setting referred to as spectacular.
-It’s also worth noting that there are nine districts to explore full of enemy outposts, Taskmaster challenges, Black Cat Stakeouts, research stations, iconic city landmarks and collectibles in the form of suit material resources, backpacks, and newspapers.
-In addition to all this, there are also 27 Spidey suits, 27 different suit mods, eight gadgets and the 34 total skills I mentioned above that you’ll still be able to purchase during or after the campaign has concluded.
-Lastly, Insomniac recently announced that a New Game Plus mode and Ultimate difficulty setting is coming at a later time while a Photo mode is expected right around launch.
+It’s also worth noting that there are nine districts to explore full of enemy outposts, Taskmaster challenges, Black Cat Stakeouts, research stations, iconic city landmarks, and collectibles in the form of suit material resources, backpacks, and newspapers.
+In addition to all this, there are also 27 Spidey suits, 27 different suit mods, eight gadgets, and the 34 total skills I mentioned above that you’ll still be able to purchase during or after the campaign has concluded.
+Lastly, Insomniac recently announced that a New Game Plus mode and Ultimate difficulty setting is coming at a later time while a Photo mode is expected right around the launch.

 Regarding value, Marvel’s Spider-Man offers players a ton of content in the base game at $59.99, but there is one point worth making.
 Those who are interested in picking up the post-launch DLC titled Marvel’s Spider-Man: The City That Never Sleeps will have to either purchase the Digital Deluxe Edition of the game for $79.99 or buy the DLC separately as a bundle for $24.99 or individually for $9.99.
 If your someone who wants the DLC but might not be able to afford it right now, then you could always wait until Black Friday or closer to the end of the year as Sony usually has deals on their titles during the holiday season.
 Either way, I can tell you that given how fantastic the story is that you definitely may want this content but it is entirely up to you as to when or if you decide to buy it.

 With so many positives stated above, there are at least two nitpicky criticisms that I do have regarding Marvel’s Spider-Man.
-The first stems from that fact that some of the cinematic sequences that I played through had slight glitches with artwork clipping and could have used some additional polish.
+The first stems from the fact that some of the cinematic sequences that I played through had slight glitches with artwork clipping and could have used some additional polish.
 There were specific instances where I would be watching a dialogue sequence between several characters and some of the animated artwork within that cinematic scene would disappear briefly before reappearing.
 These issues weren’t widespread and shouldn’t disrupt your own playthrough experience, but it is worth noting that Insomniac are fully aware of these glitches and will continue to release patch updates to ensure fans have the best version of the game possible.

-My other minor point of criticism lies within that fact that some missions, tasks and enemy encounters do start to feel a little repetitive towards the end.
-Insomniac does do a great job of changing up the types of enemy groups that you encounter, but the process of defeating them remains the same when it comes to doing stakeouts, liberating outposts, and participating in random shootouts showdowns and car chases.
+My other minor point of criticism lies within the fact that some missions, tasks, and enemy encounters do start to feel a little repetitive towards the end.
+Insomniac does do a great job of changing up the types of enemy groups that you encounter, but the process of defeating them remains the same when it comes to doing stakeouts, liberating outposts, and participating in random shootouts showdowns, and car chases.
 The only exception to this rule is the supervillain battles which will test your limits and are an absolute blast to get through.
 In short, if you’re a completionist at heart and love the thrill of finishing 100% of the game, then you definitely won’t mind the repetition as it’s still a very overall fun and fulfilling experience.

 This review was written based on a digital review copy of Marvel’s Spider-Man for the PlayStation 4 provided by Sony Interactive Entertainment.